Xogy/xsound/readme.md

    - setVolume(name,volume) volume is from 0.0 to 1.0
      <br>Will set a new value to volume.

+   - setVolumeMax(name,volume) volume is from 0.0 to 1.0
+     <br>will set new value to max volume.

    - getVolume(name)
      <br>Will return current volume of music.